gitviini/showcode/README.md

 by: [@v.ii.n.i](https://instagram.com/v.ii.n.i)

-    I want play with program and do this.
+    I want to play with programming and I decided to do that.
-    It's a manager files that use OS library python.
+    It is a file manager that use python's OS library.

 <img src='showcode.png' width='25%'>